 Ways to use さ

-Acting with a little observation, speaking with attitude and leaving a feeling of "whatever".
+Acting with a little observation, speaking with attitude, and leaving a feeling of “whatever”.

 - そう心配(しんぱい)することはないさ.

-- You don't have to worry about...;
+- You don’t need to worry about..;

 - どう して黙(だま)っているのさ?

-- Why do you keep silent?
+- Why are you keeping silent?

 Used at the end of a sentence to indicate an explanation of obvious facts.